 With New Trim Can Light Fits Too-Large Hole

 Now test out your light by putting it in place.
 It should fit tight against the ceiling drywall with no gaps showing.
-If there are gaps, you can: decide to live with them (if small enough); cut a larger ring from new material; or give the gap a little swipe of caulk after the entire light and trim have been installed.
+If there are gaps, you can either decide to live with them (if small enough), cut a larger ring from new material, or give the gap a little swipe of caulk after the entire light and trim have been installed.